 Election Resources on the Internet:

-Presidential and Legislative Elections in Chile, Part I
+Presidential and Legislative Elections in Chile, Parts I and II

 by Manuel Álvarez-Rivera

-Two decades ago, the Republic of Chile began its transition to democracy when Chilean voters rejected extending the presidential mandate of General Augusto Pinochet in a referendum held on October 5, 1988.
-A succession of popularly elected, civilian regimes have ruled the South American country since 1990, but some aspects of Pinochet's authoritarian legacy persist to this day, most notably among them the binomial electoral system, which will be described in Part II of this presentation.
+The Republic of Chile - which began its transition to democracy more than three decades ago, when Chilean voters rejected extending the presidential mandate of General Augusto Pinochet in a referendum held on October 5, 1988 - held a general election on Sunday, November 21, 2021 and a presidential runoff vote on Sunday, December 19, 2021.
+A succession of popularly elected, civilian regimes have ruled the South American country since 1990, but some aspects of Pinochet's authoritarian legacy persisted for a long time, most notably among them the binomial electoral system, finally repealed in 2015 and described here, along with the new proportional representation system which replaced it starting in 2017; Chile's political party system will be reviewed in Part III of this presentation.

-National- and regional-level results are available here for the following presidential and legislative elections:
+National-, regional- and (for the Senate and Chamber of Deputies) constituency- or district-level results are available here for the following presidential and legislative elections:

 December 11, 2005-January 15, 2006 President Senate Chamber of Deputies